 Thus, the region D_k corresponding to the existence of the $2\pi k$ -periodic orbit, may be decomposed into the zones of complete, incomplete and relative synchronization.
-The regime of incomplete synchronization, where there are periodic orbits with different rotation numbers, always yields complex dynamics.
+The regime of incomplete synchronization, where there are periodic orbits with different rotation numbers, always yields the complex dynamics.
 Further, in the zone of relative synchronization there is another "non-rotating" type of chaotic behavior.
 It can be shown that such a tableau of the behavior in the resonance zone D_k is drawn not only for $f(\theta) = A \sin \theta$, but in generic case too for an arbitrary function f.

-The following question gets raised: what will happen upon leaving the synchronization zone S_k through its boundary B_k^2 or B_k^1 , i.e. as the saddlenode orbit vanishes?
+The following question gets raised: what will happen upon leaving the synchronization zone S_k through its boundary B_k^2 or B_k^1 , i.e. as the saddle-node obit vanishes?
 The answer to this question relies essentially on the global behavior of the unstable manifold W^u of the saddle-node.
-Above the points M_k^1 and M_k^2 ending up, respectively, the curves B{tk}^1 and B{tk}^2 corresponding to the beginning of the homoclinic trajectories, the unstable manifold W^u of the saddle-node has points of transverse crossings with its strongly stable manifold W^{ss} (see Fig. 11).
+Above the points M_k^1 and M_k^2 ending up, respectively, the curves B{tk}^1 and B{tk}^2 corresponding to the beginning of the homoclinic trajectories, the unstable manifold W^u of the saddle-node has the points of transverse crossings with its strongly stable manifold W{ss} (see Fig. 11).
+It is shown in [20] that this homoclinic structure generates the nontrivial hyperbolic set similar to that existing nearby a transverse homoclinic trajectory to a saddle.
+Upon getting into the region D_k the saddle-node disintegrates becoming a stable node and a saddle, the latter inherits the homoclinic structure, and hence the hyperbolic set persists.
+Upon exiting D_k the saddle-node dissolves, however a great portion of the hyperbolic set survives [20], i.e. as soon as the boundaries B_k^2 and B_k^1 are crossed above the points M_k^1 and M_k^2 we enter the land of desynchronization ("rotational chaos").
+The points M_k^1 and M_k^2 correspond to the homoclinic contact between the manifolds W^u and W^{ss} (see Fig. 12).
+At them the limit set for all trajectories in W^u is the saddle-node itself, and W^u is homeomorphic to a circle.
+Below these points the manifold W^u returns always to the saddle-node from the node region.
+It is yet homeomorphic to a circle.
+Note that for the parameter values near M_k^1 and M_k^2 the folds on

-Fig. 11.
-Homoclinic crossings between the unstable manifold W^u with the strongly stable one W^{ss} of a saddle-node.
+Figure 11: Homoclinic crossings of the unstable manifold with the strongly stable one of a saddle-node.